Skip to content

 eMule Workspace Policy

 This document is the single source of truth for the canonical eMule workspace.
-Repo-local docs should point here instead of restating workspace-wide policy.
+Repo-local docs and AGENTS.md files should point here instead of restating workspace-wide policy.
 AI contributors should use the Agent Checklist as the repeatable operating path after reading this policy.

 Session Startup Contract